Intellectual Disability

 At A Glance

-1. Intellectual disability (ID) is a cognitive condition comprising limited intellectual functioning and impaired adaptive skills.
+1. Intellectual disability (ID) is a cognitive condition characterized by limitations in intellectual functioning and challenges in adaptive behaviors necessary for daily life.

-2. The signs of intellectual disability include delay in cognitive and motor development, poor social and life skills, poor speech, etc.
+2. Common signs of ID include delays in cognitive and motor development, difficulties with social and life skills, limited speech, and impaired communication abilities.

 Frequently Asked Questions (FAQs)